mkazuyuki/hauc/iSCSI-cluster.md

 ### Installing and configuring OS on both EC VMs

 Boot both EC VMs, then install CentOS.
-During the installation, what to be specified are follows and no need to set hostname and IP address, these will be configured after the installation.
+During the installation, what to be specified are follows.
+Other things will be configured after the installation.

-- the disk1 (16GB) for installing the OS.
+- "installation Destination" > "16 GiB sda"
+- "Software Selsection" > "Minimal Install"
--
+- Root Password

 Login to EC VMs then issue the below commands